Sleep: Screens Stealing Our Slumber?

 Gambling: Optimised for Frictionless Financial Mayhem?

-It promised to modernise an age-old activity, bringing new convenience to a quick thrill.
-But has the internet instead delivered a predatory, 24/7 addiction machine that exploits our psychology with algorithms, leading to wha...
+The internet promised to modernise an age-old activity, bringing new convenience to a quick thrill.
+But has it instead delivered a predatory, 24/7 addiction machine - one that exploits our psychology with algorithms and has c...

 The Human Identity: Authenticity or Algorithmic Performance?